kallaway/100-days-of-code/log.md

 **Thoughts:** Got gcc-c++ installed but had some issues compiling the code.
 Need to look into this more tomorrow and figure out what my syntax error is.
 Will review some template examples.

+### Day 14: January 18, 2021
+#####

+**Today's Progress**: Got the templates working for the MatrixMultiply example.
+Also did a singleton class example.

+**Thoughts:** This took a lot more debugging that I thought it would and in the end just mostly ended up being syntax issues with my code.
+Templates are confusing, but very powerful.

+The singleton class was pretty self-explanatory and I was largely going off the [example here](https://refactoring.guru/design-patterns/singleton/cpp/example).